Ricky Sinclair Helping Addicts Recover for Substance Abuse

-)-- Ricky Sinclair of Miracle Place Church explains how to help someone that needs help with substance abuse.
+Ricky Sinclair of Miracle Place Church explains ways to help someone that is struggling with substance abuse.
 It is difficult to witness any close friend or relative struggle with an addiction or substance abuse.
 It is always possible that the habit will change that person’s behavior for the worse, sometimes making them unrecognizable.
-More often than not, addicts will refuse to either see or become unable to see that what they have on their hands is a serious problem.
-Addicts often need a great deal of help to overcome their issues with substance abuse, which is never limited to getting sober or receiving treatment.

 You cannot suffer silently at the sight of a loved one spiraling downward on account of their addiction.
 You have to speak up and say something directly to them about it.
 Addiction is easier treated in its early stages of development, whether it is detected by a professional or recognized by a friend.
 Surely, saying something directly is difficult, but the right thing to do is not always easy.
 Just remember to indicate your support and how much you care.